 Using the Nomatic Carry On Pro

 So how does it feel to actually travel with this thing?
 Pretty damn good is the short answer.
+It’s like rocking a Nomatic Navigator on steroids!

 The Carry On Pro has four silent Hinomoto wheels that make the suitcase agile and maneuverable.
 What the hell are Hinomoto wheels exactly?
 I did not know before so I went on a search to find out.
 Ah, Google.